Deekshasoni135/Kickstarter-Crowdfunding-Analysis/README.md

 - **Top-performing categories** included **Product Design, Music, and Tabletop Games**, reflecting backer interest in innovation and creativity.

 - Campaign activity peaked in **2015**, followed by a decline—suggesting a need to boost engagement and platform innovation.

+## How to run this project?

+1. Clone or download this repository
+2. Load the dataset into MySQL and run queries for analysis
+3. Use Excel to clean and summarize results
+4. Connect Tableau to the cleaned dataset (Excel or SQL)
+5. Explore the dashboards and filter by category, year, or location

 ## Recommendations